Brazos Bend State Park: Nature

-The park is a haven for a diverse mix of native wildlife and plants covering an equally diverse range of ecosystems.
-Brazos Bend contains areas of coastal prairie, bottomland forest, and a wide range of wetlands including open and semi-open lakes and transitional marshlands.
+The park is home to wildlife and plants spanning many distinct biomes.
+Brazos Bend contains areas of coastal prairie, bottomland forest, and wetlands including open and semi-open lakes and transitional marshlands.

 Animals

 Highlights of the park's numerous inhabitants include over 300 species of resident and visiting migratory birds such as black-bellied whistling duck, snowy egret, great egret, American white ibis, yellow-crowned night heron, northern cardinal, American coot and great blue heron.
-Mammals such as the white-tailed deer, nine-banded armadillo, raccoon, and North American river otter are found in the park.
-The most noteworthy and popular residents of the park are the relatively large population of American alligators.
+Mammals such as the white-tailed deer, Mexican long-nosed armadillo, common raccoon, and nutria are found in the park.
+The most noteworthy and popular residents of the park are the relatively large population of American alligator.

 Recreational opportunities

 Although it contains recreational day-use areas (including a dining hall, campground, and picnic areas) Brazos Bend is by primary character a natural park.
 Its recreational opportunities revolve around enjoyment of its diverse ecosystems and species.
 Popular activities include hiking, fishing, and wildlife viewing.
 Like in much of the upper Gulf Coast located along the northern vanguard areas of the Central Flyway migratory route, bird watching in Brazos Bend is a popular activity, especially during the migratory seasons.

 The park offers numerous Scouting programs, an orienteering course and is a popular spot for geocaching.